 Cancel or transfer services

-Cancelling or transferring services can take a lot of time and effort, but doing it sooner can help save on account fees and unwanted mail.
+Cancelling or transferring services can take a lot of time and effort, but can help save on account fees and unwanted mail.

-While some people include information about which services they are members of in their will or with their solicitor, many people don't.
+While some people include information about which services they are members of in their will or with their solicitor, many people do not.

 It's not always clear which services people are members of, and it can be hard to know where to start.